OxideOps/code-jump/README.md

 # Code Jump

-A quick navigation extension for VS Code inspired by AceJump/EasyMotion plugins from other editors.
+Jump to any visible code in VS Code using character labels, inspired by AceJump/EasyMotion.

+## Motivation

+While several navigation extensions exist for VS Code, Code Jump aims to closely replicate the fluid and intuitive experience of AceJump from JetBrains IDEs.
+Additionally, it features enhanced backspace handling for a smoother workflow.

 ## Features

 - Quick cursor navigation without using the mouse
-- Press `Ctrl+;` (or `Cmd+;` on Mac) to activate Code Jump mode
-- Type characters to highlight matching occurrences in the visible editor area
 - Each match gets a unique character label that you can press to jump directly to that location
 - Characters are chosen for labels in order of ease of pressing
 - Smart label generation that avoids using characters that conflict with the next character in target text